 It is intended that, alongside the UK's listing reforms (see Slide 58), which will make it quicker and easier for companies to raise capital, PISCES will make private secondary markets more transparent and efficient.
 For companies, PISCES should also provide a stepping-stone to listing on public markets.

-The PISCES sandbox is expected to launch in 2025 and to run for five year period.
+The PISCES sandbox launched in June 2025 and to run for five year period.

 Read more on this topic here.